bovee/entab/README.md

 # entab
-What is everything were a/could be turned into a tsv?
+What is everything were a/could be turned into a table?

+entab is a parsing framework to turn a variety of record-based scientific file formats into usable tabular data across a variety of programming languages.

 ![Test status](https://github.com/bovee/entab/workflows/Tests/badge.svg)
 [![Package on Crates.io](https://img.shields.io/crates/v/entab.svg)](https://crates.io/crates/entab)